apulbere/apulbere.github.io/_posts/2021-03-16-java-functional-programming-concepts.md

 assert plugType == null;
 ```

 Spoiler alert, it's wrong to use `Optional`.
-The only valid usage of `Optional` is as return value in a method as confirmed by API note from JavaDoc.
+The only valid usage of `Optional` is as a return value in a method as confirmed by API note from JavaDoc.
 Not to mention that we didn't create disposable wrapper objects for null check before Java 8 and there is no reason whatsoever to do these days.

-We can solve this task by creating a null safe (higher order) function:
+We can solve this task by creating a null safe (higher-order) function:

 ```java
 interface NullSafeFunction<T, R> extends Function<T, R> {